-19.5.2.3.3.2 Test Procedure.
+19.5.2.3.3.2 Test Procedure

-- (A) A signal from the damper's position indication device to shall confirm that the damper is in the full-open or full-closed position as required by the system design. - (B) The damper shall be commanded and confirmed to the full-closed or full-open position. - (C) The damper shall be confirmed to the original operating position as required by the system design.

-(D) If the remote inspection fails to comply with 19.5.2.3.3.2(A) through 19.5.2.3.3.2(C), a visual inspection shall be performed in accordance with 19.5.2.3.2.
+- (A) A signal from the damper's position indication device to shall confirm that the damper is in the full-open or full-closed position as required by the system design. - (B) The damper shall be commanded and confirmed to the full-closed or full-open position. - (C) The damper shall be confirmed to the original operating position as required by the system design. - (D) If the remote inspection fails to comply with 19.5.2.3.3.2(A) through 19.5.2.3.3.2(C), a visual inspection shall be performed in accordance with 19.5.2.3.2.

-New Developments - IBC Proposal
+New Developments - IBC 2021 Edition

-- 717.4 Access, identification and periodic inspection and testing of fire and smoke dampers shall comply with Sections 717.4.1 through 717.4.3. - comply with Sections 717.4.1 through 717.4.3.
+- 717.4 Access, identification and periodic inspection and testing of fire and smoke dampers shall comply with Sections 717.4.1 through 717.4.3. - 717.4.1 Access.

-717.4.1 Cosess.
 Fire and smoke dampers shall be provided with an approved means of access that is large enough to permit inspection and maintenance of the damper and its operating parts.

-717.4.1.1 The access shall not affect the integrity of fire-resistance-rated assemblies.
+Dampers equipped with fusible links, internal operators, or both shall be provided with an access door that is not less than 12 inches square or provided with a removable duct section - 717.4.1.1 The access shall not affect the integrity of fire-resistance-rated assemblies.
 The access openings shall not reduce the fire-resistance rating of the assembly.
 Access doors in ducts shall be tight fitting and suitable for the required duct construction. - 717.4.1.2 Restricted Access.
 Where space constraints or physical barriers restrict access to a damper for periodic inspection and testing, the damper shall be a single- or multi-blade type damper and shall comply with the remote inspection requirements of NFPA 80 or NFPA 105. - 717.4.2 Identification.
 (No Change) - 717.4.3 Periodic inspection and testing.
 Periodic inspection and testing of fire dampers shall be in accordance with NFPA 80.
 Periodic inspection and testing of smoke dampers shall be in accordance with NFPA 105.
 Periodic inspection and testing of combination fire/smoke dampers shall be in accordance with NFPA 80 and NFPA 105.

-Additional Resources
+Resources